 However, in tough economic times select firms will significantly tighten hiring and raise the bar on promotions.
 Those who don’t make the cut must leave the company within a rough timeframe – the “up or out” policy.

 Not all consulting firms employ “up or out” – some are comfortable letting people stay in the same positions for many years.
-Booz Allen is one example
+Booz Allen is one example.
+Still, here are the five mistakes that will get you fired in management consulting.

 1. Not managing upwards effectively

 The best consultants are experts at upward management.
 Until you’re a senior partner, you’ll always have people above you that need to be managed.
-This is the ability to do a few things:
+This requires the ability to do a few things:

 2. Drinking too much at work functions or client dinners